International Committee on Aeronautical Fatigue and Structural Integrity: Jaap Schijve Award

 This biennial award for young and talented academics in the field of aeronautical fatigue has been established in 2007 by Royal Netherlands Aerospace Centre NLR and Delft University in the Netherlands.
 The award is named after Prof. Jaap Schijve, to celebrate his 80th birthday.
 It consists of a token and a prize of €5000,=.
 Recognizing its promotional value, ICAF has offered the opportunity to present the award on the last day of the ICAF symposium.
 In 2009 the award was presented for the first time.

-History

 International recognition

 In 2018 ICAF has received the ICAS von Karman Award for International Collaboration in Aeronautics, in recognition of the multi-national world-wide work over almost seven decades to ensure the safe flight of both civil and military aircraft.
 This award was established in 1980 in memory of Theodore von Karman, a leading figure in the foundation of ICAS, the International Council of the Aeronautical Sciences, and an outstanding proponent of international collaboration in the aeronautical sciences.

 A similar prize, the Cristoforo Colombo International Communication Award, was presented to ICAF in 1980 by the City of Genoa in Italy.